 “Since you’re being so nitpicky, Clint, you ought to have noticed that it’s actually spelled ‘Kaw-Liga.’” —Me

 The timing of this project has now become a bit awkward, since in 2020 Van Morrison has finally decided to become political, and not in a good way.
 I haven’t heard his anti-masking (or anti-lockdown, or whatever) music yet, nor do I really want to, a certain morbid curiosity aside.
 One day I suppose I will be ambushed by it, and then I’ll find out what I think.

 On the other hand, my intention in writing about Van has never been to rave about what a warm and wonderful human being he is.
 It’s not exactly news that he’s a difficult person, and that’s a part of what makes him interesting.
 An article I read a while back — which I will have to paraphrase since I’ve lost track of it — said that he is the one person on Earth who takes no pleasure in the music of Van Morrison.
 It is as if he is simply compelled to do it.

 This fascinates me more than a person who makes music for the “right” reasons, who has a healthy relationship of mutual love and respect with his audience.
 What is it that makes such a miserable bastard aspire to, and sometimes reach, the highest heights of astral grace?
 This is the question that we will be… well, not answering, but at least exploring.

 One record I can say for sure that Van Morrison’s dad owned is Lead Belly’s Last Sessions.
-(Though is name is often rendered, including on the cover of this record, as “Leadbelly,” the two-word version is the correct one.
+(Though his name is often rendered, including on the cover of this record, as “Leadbelly,” the two-word version is apparently the correct one.
 Supposedly he got the name because he could drink any amount of any alcoholic beverage.)
-I know this because last night I watched a program called The Legend of Lead Belly, which apparently was made by the Smithsonian Channel as part of a Black History Month series.
+I know this because last night I watched a program called The Legend of Lead Belly, which I think was made by the Smithsonian Channel as part of a Black History Month series.
 Quoth the Man: